 Bobby Martinez started with the labor movement upon hiring at Hughes Aircraft, which later became Raytheon, in 1985 as part of the International Association of Machinists and Aerospace Workers Local Lodge 933.
-An Electronic Technician by trade Bobby became involved as a shop stewards and Central Labor Council delegate in 1987.
+An Electronic Technician by trade, Bobby became involved as a shop steward and Central Labor Council delegate in 1987.
 In 1989 he was elected Chief Steward for local Lodge 933.
-In 1993 he was elected to his first Bargaining Committee and has served in every Hughes/Raytheon negotiations since then.
+In 1993 he was elected to his first Bargaining Committee and has served in every Hughes/Raytheon negotiation since then.
 In 1996 he was elected as Negotiating Committee Chairperson for Local Lodge 933.
-In 1998 he was elected President of Local Lodge 933 a position he held until 2001.
-In 1999 he was elected to Directing Business Representative of local 933 a position he has held until his appointment to the Western Territory Staff.
-As a Directing Business Representative he has led his local to organize over 10 different other companies in the Southern Arizona Area.
-Bobby has held the positions of Vice President, Auditor, and Lay member of the Executive Board.
+In 1998 he was elected President of Local Lodge 933, a position he held until 2001.
+In 1999 he was elected as Directing Business Representative of Local 933, a position he held until his appointment to the Western Territory Staff in 2007.
+In 2009 he was appointed as the Western Territory Chief of Staff.

-His community activities involve The Cesar Chavez Holiday Coalition, Regional Transportation Committee, and The Board of Directors for the United Way of Southern Arizona.
+His community activities involve The Cesar Chavez Holiday Coalition, the Regional Transportation Committee, and The Board of Directors for the United Way of Southern Arizona.

 He has training in Process improvements, lean manufacturing, Leadership Psychology, Multi-Cultural Leadership Development, Labor Law and Arbitration, Supervision and Management, Workplace ergonomics, and lay ministry.
 In addition, he has attended numerous classes at WWW Technology Center, AFL-CIO Leadership Institute, graduated from Tech school in Industrial and Communication Electronics and has a Bachelor of Arts Degree from the National Labor College.